-Chloe joined the INCLUDAS team in May 2021 and is the Publicity and Marketing Superhero.
-We are so excited to have her with us!
+Chloe joined the INCLUDAS team from May-August 2021 and was the Publicity and Marketing intern.
+We were so excited to have her with us!

 Tell us about yourself.